united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/factoryinput-panel.md

 ## Requirements

 - A United Manufacturing Hub stack
-- External IP or URL to the [grafana-proxy](/docs/plugins/grafana-proxy) server.
+- External IP or URL to the [grafana-proxy](/docs/architecture/microservices/community/grafana-proxy)
     - In most cases it is the same IP address as your Grafana dashboard.

 ## Getting started